-- 133. The Secretariat will retain all supporting documentation (maps, plans, photographic material, etc.) submitted with the nomination. - III.C Requirements for the nomination of different types of properties
+- 133. The Secretariat will retain all supporting documentation (maps, plans, photographic material, etc.) submitted with the nomination. - III.C Requirements for the nomination of different types of properties a) on the territory of a single State Party, or

 Transboundary properties